bendrick92/benscarblog/_posts/2020-09-06-diy-carbon-fiber-5-tips-and-tricks.md

 Initially, I had decent results cleaning out my brushes.
 Spritzing the bristles with a spray bottle of 50/50 isopropyl alcohol and water or paint thinner, I was able to get two to three uses out of a single brush.

 Unfortunately, I began to realize that *any* leftover epoxy in the brush would turn to gel and eventually harden.
 Trying to apply the second or third layer of epoxy with bristles like this messed up the weave of the carbon on more than one occasion.
-Because of this, I'd recommend stocking up on brushes (I picked up [this](https://amzn.to/3k9T0yM) bulk pack on Amazon) and dispose of them after each use.
+Because of this, I'd recommend stocking up on brushes (check out [Harbor Freight](https://www.harborfreight.com/painting/painting-tools-supplies/1-in-industrial-grade-chip-brushes-36-pc-61491.html)) and dispose of them after each use.

 ![Bulk pack of paint brushes](https://assets.bpwalters.com/images/bens_car_blog/diy_carbon_fiber_tips_and_tricks/brushes.jpg)